kubernetes/enhancements/keps/sig-node/4210-max-image-gc-age/README.md

 ###### How can this feature be enabled / disabled in a live cluster?

-- [ ] Feature gate (also fill in values in `kep.yaml`)
+- [x] Feature gate (also fill in values in `kep.yaml`)
-  - Feature gate name:
+  - Feature gate name: ImageGCMaximumAge
-  - Components depending on the feature gate:
+  - Components depending on the feature gate: kubelet
-- [x] Other
+- [ ] Other
   - Describe the mechanism:
-    - Kubelet configuration field
   - Will enabling / disabling the feature require downtime of the control plane?
-    - No, it's a kubelet only configuration
   - Will enabling / disabling the feature require downtime or reprovisioning of a node?
-    - Potentially, to restart the Kubelet.

 ###### Does enabling the feature change any default behavior?